iotaledger/wiki-legacy/multisigs.md

 ### :bangbang: Never share your private keys

 Under no circumstances - other than wanting to reduce the requirements for a multi-signature (see section **How M-of-N works**) - should you share your private keys.
 Sharing your private keys with others means that they can sign your part of the multi-signature successfully.

+### :bangbang: Do not sign blindly

+[Digital signatures can be susceptible to a birthday attack](http://archive.fo/lRBD3).
+In order to reduce the security assumptions of the underlying cryptographic primitive, multi-signature implementations should never blindly sign a bundle given to them without first modifying it.
+Since assumptions of one-wayness are less than that of preimage, second-preimage, and collision resistance, implementations of the multi-signature scheme in practice would be wise to employ measures to reduce assumptions to one-wayness.

+One way of accomplishing this is to follow a commitment scheme.
+For example,

+0. At the same time that a multi-signature address is created, let each participant also share a public key for the commitment scheme.
+1. Let someone propose a bundle to sign to an un-trusted group.
+2. Now, let each participant in the group have liberty to randomly modify the 81-trit bundle tag (bundle nonce) of each transaction which they will sign.
+3. Before revealing it to the other participants, let them submit a signed hash of this random nonce to the group using their commitment signing key (in addition to another public key for the next signature if this round fails).
+4. Once everyone has collected the commitments of the other signatories in the group, let them reveal their nonces to each other.
+5. Each signatory in the group should check the received nonces against the commitment of every participant.
+6. If any nonce does not match, go back to (2), using the new commitment's public key.
+7. Once all nonces have been collected each signatory may independently insert them into the bundle to create the finalized bundle.
+They may now compute the final bundle hash and sign the bundle.